 Small mammal trapping there was excellent and in a couple of nights we caught five species including a few Chinese Mole Shrews.

-I also caught a Père David’s Vole, a couple of Korean Field Mice (identified from other potential Apodemus species by the ears that were the same color as the surrounding fur rather than much darker), together with a Chestnut White-bellied Rat (Niviventer fulvescens).
+I also caught a Père David’s Vole, a couple of Korean Field Mice (identified from other potential Apodemus species by the ears that were the same color as the surrounding fur rather than much darker), together with an Anderson’s White-bellied Rat (Niviventer andersoni) (ID’d on range and measurements).
 The last species was a shrew that escaped before I could identify it, though it looked quite like the Lesser-striped Shrew that I later caught on the summit.

 There was much concern from Zorro when a mouse bit me on the finger on my first morning.
 It barely drew blood.
 But Zorro, his manager, the hotel manager, at least three people in the restaurant, along, it seemed, with anyone else in Sichuan we could ask thought I should go for urgent medical treatment.
 They were very concerned when I declined, my reasoning being that the only risk I could think of from the incident would be if I let myself fall into the hands of the local clinic.